The Isle of Skye

 excellent specimens of honey coloured calcite have been found usually accompanied by analcime or

 chabazite.
 The chabazite can be pale pink, cream or white.
-Epistilbite too has been found near the
+Epistilbite occurs near the

 sea stack.